 \subsubsection{Local variation of $\infty$-volume determinants}

-Defining properly the finite variation of $\infty$-volume determinants (by themselves infinite) under local deformation can be done in the two schemes that we have presented above.
-Let's explain the idea in the Dirichlet boundary scheme.
+The finite variation of $\infty$-volume determinants (by themselves infinite) under local deformation can be defined properly for the two schemes that we have presented above.
+Let us explain the idea in the Dirichlet boundary scheme.
 We begin with a polyhedral graph $\uG$ and make perturbation $\uG \to \uG'$ by moving some of its vertices inside a finite size compact domain $\Omega$.
 The operator $\mathcal{O}$ changes accordingly

-If the incidence relations of $\uG$ do not change, the variation $\delta\mathcal{O}$ will be an operator supported on the finite set $\bar\Omega$ consisting of all vertices in $\Omega$ plus their nearest neighbouring vertices (any vertex which shares a common face with a vertex in $\Omega$) Considering a nested sequence of domains $\Omega_1\subset\Omega_2\cdots\subset\Omega_n\subset\cdots \to\mathbb{C}$ such that $ \bar\Omega\subset\Omega_1$, it is clear that one can write the variation series expansion for the restriction of $\mathcal{O}$ in each $\Omega_n$
+If the incidence relations of $\uG$ do not change, the variation $\delta\mathcal{O}$ will be an operator supported on the finite set $\bar\Omega$ consisting of all vertices in $\Omega$ plus their nearest neighbouring vertices (any vertex which shares a common face with a vertex in $\Omega$).
+Considering a nested sequence of domains $\Omega_1\subset\Omega_2\cdots\subset\Omega_n\subset\cdots \to\mathbb{C}$ such that $ \bar\Omega\subset\Omega_1$, it is clear that one can write the variation series expansion for the restriction of $\mathcal{O}$ in each $\Omega_n$